Home » How to Hire Employees – A Step-by-Step Guide for Onboarding Top Talent

 Phase 4: Onboarding

-Once you’ve selected suitable candidates, the onboarding phase ensures their smooth transition into the organization.
+Once you’ve selected suitable candidates, onboarding ensures their smooth organizational transition.

 15. Offer Letter